Home Modifications Home Charging Indicator

 Power connector snap-in module (see text)

 I was already using a 24 VDC transformer to power another built-in and had used an RCA jack as the connector.
-This is somewhat non-standard, and 12 VDC transformers are more commonly available, and RCA jacks are not normally used for power.
+This is somewhat non-standard as 12 VDC transformers are more commonly available, and RCA jacks are not normally used for power.
 It’s also hard to find a DC power connector as part of a pre-made modular insert.
 You could go with the RCA approach or get a matching receptacle for the power supply connector you are using and install it into a blank modular insert.
 It could also be hard-wired in.

 Cut a hole in the drywall for the electrical box, feed the wires from the hole to where the display box will be, and feed the wires into the box and attach the box to the wall.
 Wire up the connections to the CAT-3 and power.
 I did quite a bit of testing before sealing it all up.